mayarosl/17-python/project/README.md

 Georgian is well known for its complex morphology, but not much is known about its intonation.
 The language is claimed to have stress, although its exact realization is debated in the literature.
 Additionaly, it is not fixed.
 Thus, it is not seen as possible to mark stress in the IPA transcription.

 #### PURPOSE
-The program is aimed to take a text in Georgian language from input and transfer it into IPA symbols.
+The program is aimed to take a text in Georgian language from input, split words into morphems and transfer it into IPA symbols.
 We are going to transcribe phonemically.
 The output will represent not actual sounds, but abstract mental constructs, i.e. the categories of sound that speakers understand to be ‘sounds of their language’.

 #### PROJECT DESCRIPTION
-The project consists of a transliteration table and a script.
+The project consists of a transliteration table, a table of morphems and a script itself.

 ***First step*** is a table of Georgian → IPA symbols mapping.
 The file consists of two columns separated by a tab `\t` character.
 The table looks simplistic due to several points.
 First, modern Georgian alphabet is caseless.
 Second, there is a one-to-one correspondence between the alphabetic symbols and phonemic sounds.